I Don’t want a baby but i’m pregnant.

 Receive Financial Assistance

-If the fear of your financial situation is holding you back from placing your baby for adoption, know that Texas Adoption Center can assist you with pregnancy related medical costs, housing costs, groceries, and transportation to your medical appointments.
+If the fear of your financial situation is holding you back from placing your baby for adoption, know that Texas Adoption Center can assist you with pregnancy care, medical costs, housing costs, groceries, and transportation to your doctor appointments.
 In fact, adoption agencies and charities across the country offer financial assistance to pregnant women.
+Adoption is free for expectant mothers.

 Adoption: A Second Chance for Mother and Child